jonathanpicazo/product-metafield-migration-tool/README.md

 ## Description

-This tool will migrate the product and variant metafield values from one store to another.
+This is a node script utilizing the Shopify Storefront and Admin API to copy product and variant metafields from one store to another.
+Metafields will be copied over from a source store to a destination store.
 Metafields of type image files will be uploaded to the destination store.
 A CSV file will be created that keeps a log of all the metafields that have been updated.

 NOTE: This tool does not create the metafield definitions for the metafields created for your destination store, so they will be created and found in metafields without destination if the two stores do not have the same metafield definitions.